Network

 Detecting Distributed Denial of Service Attacks on Wide-Area Networks

 This project develops techniques for detecting DDoS attacks and disambiguating them from large-scale science flows.
-It is funded by the DOE iJC3 Cyber R&D program and is led by Sean Peisert.
+It is funded by the DOE iJC3 Cyber research program and is led by Sean Peisert.

 Toward a Hardware/Software Co-Design Framework for Ensuring the Integrity of Exascale Scientific Data